-Rewrapped eneloops have been a fairly common topic of debate.
-Some people claim certain batteries to be eneloops.
-And some of them may even be.
-But since FDK is owned by Fujitsu there are more and more batteries out there that have a "eneloop" inside of them.
-That being said, if you follow the following list carefully, you`ll see that they are not always one on one copies.
-There is even a 4th LSD battery so to say that is not sold under the Panasonic eneloop brand at the moment.
-If you look carefully it will explain why I say this..
-Read carefully between the lines.
-Good luck 😉
+Rewrapped Eneloops have been a fairly common topic of debate.
+Some people claim that certain batteries are Eneloops and some very well may be.
+Since FDK Corporation is owned by Fujitsu, there are more and more batteries out there that have "Eneloop" internals but in a different wrapper.
+Keeping that clue in mind and referring to the list below, you will see that batteries are not always one-to-one copies.
+There is also currently a 4th LSD battery that is not sold under the Panasonic Eneloop brand.
+A little digging into the details reveals an explanation.
+Good luck

-Please note that the following list is as much as I know, and only be taken as my understanding.
-Another thing to clarify again is that "generations" doesn`t mean a certain age, but more of a quality difference.
-It is impossible to know what generation is used for a certain brand.
-It is likely depending on the buyer (in this case a brand) who gets what generation for what price.
-Some of the following batteries even indicate (by specs) a different generation than currently is being sold as the latest eneloops.
-Also it is very important to note that not all FDK batteries are part of the "eneloop family".
-Think about the Panasonic 2700 etc. I will post (mostly) the batteries that have a clear resemblance with their eneloop counterparts.
+Please note that the following list contains all my current data and understanding of the market.
+Just a reminder that the term "generation" does not necessarily mean a certain age, but more of a quality difference.
+It is impossible to know what generation is used for a given name brand.
+The quality is more dependent on the buying price (in this case a brand) than who gets what generation at that price point.
+Some of the batteries listed below indicate (using the specifications as reference) that a different generation than the one currently being sold are indeed the latest Eneloops.
+Please note that not all FDK Corporation batteries are part of the "Eneloop family" and the Panasonic 2700 is an example.
+I will list the batteries that have a more clear resemblance with their Eneloop counterparts for the most part.

 Specifically branded Muji for the Muji stores in Japan.
 They were available for 1280 yen for a Charger including 2 batteries coded MJC341FX(CX) as a set from 2012.

 950mAh min for AA HR-3UQ-MJ-2C and 550mAh for AAA HR-4UQ-MJ-2C.
 (2C meaning 2 batteries) Both rated 2000 cycles.
 Just like Eneloop lite.
 Which they are, using even the same code.

 AA: EN-MH2 (B2/B4)